chanced/classy-store/README.md

 #### errors

-The default error handler stores `errors` in a queue on your store, with a configurable max size via the `maxErrorsToStore` property on `Options` passed to the `Store` constructor.
+The default error handler stores `_errors` in a queue on your store.
+The max size a configurable by setting `maxErrorsToStore` on `Options` passed to the `Store` constructor.

 #### Derived stores